Fridai1/Assignments-CphBusiness/README.md

 # Ufo Assignment 3

-***
 ## *_About the Authors_*
+_Nikolai Christiansen_ : `Computer science degree`

+_Nijolaj Dyring_ : `Computer science degree`

+_Mikkel Ertbjerg_ : `Computer science degree`

 ***

-I propose that the futher away a client is from the server, the longer response time we will experience.
+We propose that the futher away a client is from the server, the longer response time we will experience.

-To see if I can find a correlation between distance and response time, I will measure the delay of me sending a message and recieving a response back from a server.
-I will meassure servers in a incrementing distance of 100 km, with copenhagen as a base location.
+To see if we can find a correlation between distance and response time, we will measure the delay of me sending a message and recieving a response back from a server.
+We will meassure servers in a incrementing distance of 100 km, with copenhagen as a base location.

-It is not feasible for me to find servers for every 100 km of distance by myself, so I will this website to help me [Wondernetwork](https://wondernetwork.com/pings/copenhagen).
+It is not feasible for me to find servers for every 100 km of distance by myself, so we will this website to help me [Wondernetwork](https://wondernetwork.com/pings/copenhagen).

-I have worked out a diagram with the help of the above website:
+We have worked out a diagram with the help of the above website:
 ![](sadPanda.png)

 ## conclusion